The Fight Against Cyber Crime – from Prevention to Prosecution

 Well, you know, Joan, you've done this with us long enough to know that's a better number than we've seen.
 And there's usually a disconnect between this is a really important issue and I'm really not going to do that much about it, right?
 So multifactor authentication, there are several studies out there that say nine plus out of 10 ransomware events would have been preventable with multifactor authentication in place with the insured.

-So if I told you, you had a better than 90% chance of not getting this disease or something else if you had it, normally that logic would bear.
+So you know, if I told you, you had a better than 90% chance of not getting this disease or something else if you had it, normally that logic would bear.
 Took a long time to get this country to get people to wear seat belts, and it took education.
 And it took cars that did it for you, and it took a lot of different things.
 People have been trying to get me to eat my vegetables for a long period of time, too.

 And so at the end of the day, I see we're making progress.
 We can't let up the education and the importance of things like that.
 And I'm a little encouraged by the number on this poll anyway.